 Skip to main content

-Breadbox’s MCP server is ready as soon as your instance is running — there’s nothing extra to install or start.
-You configure your AI client to point at Breadbox and it connects using the MCP protocol.
-This page walks through setup for Claude Desktop, Claude Code, and any other MCP-compatible agent.
+Breadbox’s server is ready as soon as your instance is running — there’s nothing extra to install or start.
+You configure your AI client to point at Breadbox over Streamable HTTP (with an API key) or over stdio (when the breadbox binary is local).
+This page gathers the setup flow for each supported client.

 Prerequisites